romange/blog/content/post/seastar.md

 ```

 The code has a notable flow that is common to all continuation-passing frameworks.
-It indents to right with each continuation or lambda.
-There are lots of lambda functions
+It indents to the right with each continuation or lambda function.
+There are lots of lambdas involved,
-and it's very hard to follow which block can access what variables.
+which makes it very hard to follow after scope limits.

-Every continuation or asynchronous function breaks the execution context and it becomes non-trivial effort
+Every continuation or asynchronous function breaks the execution context, and it becomes a non-trivial effort
 to reason about the flow of the program.

 Now consider `seastar::keep_doing`.
 It is a pre-built routine that accepts an (a)synchronous function
-as an argument and it allows running this function in the infinite but preemptable loop.
+as an argument, and allows running this function in the infinite but preemptable loop.
 Why do we need such a function?
 Suppose our goal is to schedule `do_smthing_async()` time after time
 sequentially.
 The function itself might block due to I/O, but we do not want to stall the execution thread.
 Since we want to write fully asynchronous code, we can not just write `while (true) { do_smthing_async(); }`